PierrickLozach/napbots/README.md

 - [git](https://git-scm.com/)
 - [node.js](https://nodejs.org/en/)
 - A [Napbots](https://platform.napbots.com/) account
-- Your Napbots user id.
-Check [this link](https://imgur.com/a/fW4I8Be) to find out how to retrieve your user id
 - Default compositions (which bots to use based on the weather condition) are in `compositions.js`.
 You can change your default allocations (see code comments).

 ## Usage